Calibration Panel

 • The Grid spacing (µm) can be changed in the Tracing window section of Display Preferences.

-Displaying the grid may be useful for checking the calibration of lenses and or to divide a region into fixed areas for further analysis.
+• Displaying the grid may be useful for checking the lens calibration or to divide a region into fixed areas for further analysis.

 Show labels

-Click to toggle display of the grid coordinates on and off.
+Toggle display of the grid coordinates on and off (available when Show Grid is enabled)

 Grid coordinates are generated as follows: